 - Next, leading insurers invest in capabilities that generate the traffic required for leads and initial quotes.
 For example, they use advanced analytics to allocate significant spending on online marketing to the most valuable customer segments and channels.3

 - Every quote generates an additional data point, irrespective of a customer’s final purchasing decision.
 The details from each transaction are looped back into the algorithms.

 Taking this approach, which is constantly reinforced by new data, enables leaders to outperform competitors with more precise pricing.
 With every quote, insights get better and better.

 Building a competitive advantage in pricing has become a strategic imperative.
 As the insurance industry matures and existing products in both personal and commercial lines commoditize, P&C insurers must increasingly maintain a clear focus on improving the accuracy of pricing and underwriting in order to outsmart and outperform the competition on price.

-Five levels of pricing innovation
+Five levels of pricing innovation and transformation

 McKinsey’s underwriting and pricing practice group has reviewed and compared multiple pricing transformations at global insurers.
 Based on this research, we identified five archetypes of pricing innovation and transformation strategies (Exhibit 3).
 Each level reflects an insurance carrier’s maturity level and the strategic priority of its pricing program.